FosterCommerce/imagerx-imgproxy/README.md

 }) %}
 ```

+## Notes

-Take a look at the Imgproxy [processing options](https://docs.imgproxy.net/usage/processing#processing-options) for a list of available options to use in the `transformerParams` array.
+Take a look at the Imgproxy [processing options](https://docs.imgproxy.net/usage/processing#processing-options) for a list of available options to use in the `defaultParams` and `transformerParams` arrays.

+This transformer uses [fostercommerce/imgproxy](https://github.com/fostercommerce/imgproxy-php) under the hood.
+Take a look there for more usage information.

 ## License